Bankruptcy Act 1914

-The Bankruptcy Act 1914 (4 & 5 Geo V, c 59) was an Act of the Parliament of the United Kingdom which formed the primary source of UK insolvency law for approximately 70 years.
-It came into force on 1 January 1915 repealing a number of earlier statutes.
+The Bankruptcy Act 1914 (4 & 5 Geo.
+5. c.
+59) was an act of the Parliament of the United Kingdom which formed the primary source of UK insolvency law for approximately 70 years.
+It came into force on 1 January 1915 repealing a number of earlier enactments.
 It was substantially repealed by the short-lived Insolvency Act 1985.

-The Act is generally regarded as a consolidation of earlier statutes relating to bankruptcy.
+The act is generally regarded as a consolidation of earlier enactments relating to bankruptcy.

-Although the Act is expressed solely with reference to the bankruptcy of individuals, section 317 of the Companies Act 1948 applied many of its provisions to corporate insolvencies.
+Although the act is expressed solely with reference to the bankruptcy of individuals, section 317 of the Companies Act 1948 applied many of its provisions to corporate insolvencies.